 - 1/3-1/2 small red onion, sliced in to 2-inch pieces

 - 1/2 cup white vinegar

-- 4 1/2 Tbsp vegetable oil or canola or other neutral tasting oil
+- 4 1/2 Tablespoons vegetable oil, or canola or other neutral tasting oil

-Rinse canned beans well in a colander under running cold water.
+- Drain the canned beans and rinse well in a colander under running cold water.
 Drain well and add to a large bowl.
-Add cooked and cooled yellow wax beans.
 Add chopped red onion.